-With domestic equity losing sheen, mutual funds are increasingly looking outside India for investment opportunities.
+With domestic equity markets losing sheen, mutual funds are increasingly looking outside India for investment opportunities.
 In the last one-year, close to two dozen offshore funds have been launched to capture the turnaround in the international markets, and many more are lining up for approval from the regulator.

 Fund analysts said that it was the underperformance of the Indian markets vis-à-vis its global peers in the last one-year that led to the rise in demand for these products.